Skip to main content

 In order to bricks a server, Researchers demonstrated a remote attack that describes to bypass a malicious firmware image to the BMC over this interface.

-In order to communicate with BMC researchers from eclypsium using the network capabilities of the Intelligent Platform Management Interface (IPMI) protocol and also using host-based interface known as the Keyboard Controller Style (KCS) to pass the malicious firmware image.
+network capabilities of the Intelligent Platform Management Interface (IPMI) protocol and also using host-based interface known as the Keyboard Controller Style (KCS) to pass the malicious firmware image.

 According to eclypsium, “malicious BMC firmware update contains additional code that, once triggered, will erase the UEFI system firmware and critical components of the BMC firmware itself. “